-Additional considerations: The Nuventive Improve entries have a functional purpose for higher administration, ensuring that each program's assessment activities and core results may be accounted for in external reporting.
+Additional considerations: The Nuventive.Improve entries have a functional purpose for higher administration, ensuring that each program's assessment activities and core results may be accounted for in external reporting.
 However, for program administrators, the Nuventive entries also allow for easy review of past assessment activities, assuming the information was completely entered into the required forms and supporting documents were uploaded.
-This OSU-specific guide provides more guidance on using Nuventive-p.
-51 of the PDF, in particular, treats the entry of assessment results.
+For information about Nuventive.Improve and other university-wide assessment guidelines, please visit the OAA site for "Assessment at Ohio State", where you will find related links and contact information for further support.